Country Report Kazakhstan

 (-) Vulnerability to leadership change

-Kazakhstan is the largest ex-Soviet Union state and the ninth largest country worldwide, but it is sparsely populated with 17 million inhabitants (13th lowest population density worldwide).
-The extractive sector, the backbone of the economy, is dominated by international companies, which finance their activities from their foreign parent companies.
+Kazakhstan is the largest ex-Soviet Union state and the ninth-largest country worldwide, but it is sparsely populated with 17 million inhabitants (13th lowest population density worldwide).
+The extractive sector, the backbone of the economy, is dominated by international companies, which activities are financed by their foreign parent companies.
 Consequently, Kazakhstan has a high level of private foreign debt.
 The state is strongly present in the economy.
 Its investment holding company, Samruk Kazyna, holds assets totalling 50% of GDP, divided over the oil, gas and financial sectors.
-The participation in the financial sector is a consequence of a bail-out after the 2009 crisis, when the banking sector was overhauled.
+The participation in the financial sector is a consequence of a government bail-out after the 2009 crisis, when the banking sector was overhauled.
 China is the most important business partner for Kazakhstan due to its share in trade and investments (China currently holds 24% of the oil sector).

 Kazakhstan gained independence from Russia in 1991 and became a multiparty state in 1993.
-However, 21 years of constitutional changes have allowed President Nazarbayev to establish an authoritarian political regime that guarantees his rule endlessly.
-However, the advanced age and rumours about poor health of the president indicate that a change of leadership is imminent and it is worrisome there is no clear successor.
-Parliament lacks a genuine opposition and political space has been reduced since 2011, after violent protests triggered the president to step up his repression of dissent.
+However, 22 years of constitutional changes have allowed President Nazarbayev to establish an authoritarian political regime that guarantees his rule endlessly.
+However, his advanced age and rumours about poor health of the president indicate that a change of leadership is imminent.
+In this regard it is worrisome there is no clear successor.
+The country’s parliament lacks a genuine opposition and political space has been reduced since 2011, after violent protests triggered the president to step up his repression of dissent.
 Press freedom is restricted and corruption is persistent.
 In the long term, Islamic extremism fuelled by socio-economic tensions and a security vacuum in neighbouring Afghanistan could become a problem for the country.
-Kazakhstan has historically developed strong ties with Russia and joined a customs union orchestrated by their neighbour, together with Belarus, in 2010.
+Kazakhstan has historically developed strong ties with Russia and joined the Eurasian Economic Union in 2015.